marktrovinger/Clean-Sheet-DQN/README.md

-# Clean-Sheet-DQN
+# Clean Sheet DQN
-My clean sheet implementation of DQN
+Using (hopefully) only the original paper, implement the DQN algorithm and compare results with OpenAI's Spinning Up implementation of the same algorithm.